| Title: | Discrete Nonlinear Filtering for Stochastic Volatility Models |

 Other parameters to be passed through to function. |

-This function uses Monte Carlo paths simulated from the MLE dynamics obtained via a DNFOptim
+This function uses Monte Carlo paths simulated from the MLE dynamics obtained via a DNFOptim object to generate predictions for a specified number of periods ahead.

 It returns predicted mean volatility and return values based on simulations with confidence intervals.